One at Marquette: Andrew Pauly

 With his experience from the last few years with the Fugees, Pauly has grown in his comedy.
 While he still gets a little nervous before each of the group’s shows, he says he is much more calm when performing.

 Pauly said: “Once a month we put on free shows in Marquette Hall.
 That’s my home field.
-I get in the zone.
-I’ve done it 100 times before.
-I know that the people who are coming love us as friends and as an improv troupe.”
+Any time that happens, I get in the zone.
+I’ve done it 100 times before and I know that the people who are coming love us as friends and as an improv troupe.”

 As president of the group, Pauly’s duties go far beyond performing in the Fugees’ shows.
-Pauly describes his co-president, Sam Martinson, and himself as connections for the team to the rest of the university and any other organization that wants the group to perform.
-Their other presidential roles include organizing and planning games, running tryouts, making sure everything is ready for the monthly shows at Marquette Hall and booking new shows.
+Pauly describes his co-president, Sam Martinson, and himself as connections for the team to the his roles as organizing and planning games, running try outs, making sure everything is ready for the monthly shows at Marquette Hall and booking new shows.

 However, all of these duties will soon be passed off to someone else.
 The Fugees’ tradition is to have a senior as president, which means that Pauly’s time with the group is coming to a close.
-He said that when he graduates, he will miss the family aspect of the group most.
+He said that when he graduates, he will miss the family aspect of the group more than anything.

 “It’s like a mini fraternity, I kind of say,” Pauly said.
 “We spend so much time together and it’s unlike any improv troupe you’ll ever have the opportunity to be in for the rest of your life.”

 His days with the Fugees may be numbered, but his days in improv are far from over.
-Pauly will continue to work with Comedy Sportz after graduation and hopes to go to Chicago’s improv company, Second City
+Pauly will continue to work with Comedy Sportz after graduation and hopes to go to Chicago’s improv company, Second City, to take classes.